 Okay, so we now know what Botox is and where it comes from.
 Next – how does it really work?

 Botox works by the binding of the toxin to specific receptors on the surface of nerve ending receptors.
-The plasma membrane of those nerve cells begins to wrap around this toxin-receptor complex, forming a type of ‘vesicle’ (fluid-filled container).
+The plasma membrane of those nerve cells wraps around this toxin-receptor complex, forming a type of ‘vesicle’ (fluid-filled container).
 When this vesicle is formed, the toxin is released across into the nerve terminal and begins to block acetylcholine release.
 Acetylcholine is a type of neurotransmitter that delivers signals to stimulate motor contraction.

 When Botox blocks acetylcholine from being released, it causes the relaxation of local muscles that is reversible.
 This results in reduced facial wrinkles and fine lines, of which some are due to constant facial muscle contractions especially when a person is used to frowning, or from laugh lines over time.

-As it reduces the overactivity of cells by inhibiting acetylcholine, it can also help to control overactive sweat glands or oil glands, and relieve migraines from excessive nerve sensitivity.
+As Botox reduces the overactivity of cells by inhibiting acetylcholine, it can also help to control overactive sweat glands or oil glands, and relieve migraines from excessive nerve sensitivity.
 For those who are experiencing deep and pronounced wrinkling, Botox may be combined with dermal fillers to plump up the creases instead.
-Results definitely can vary by individual, hence the need for a licensed professional to give you the right advice and dosage for your needs.
+Results vary by individual, hence the need for a licensed professional to give you the right advice and dosage for your needs.